IlyaEv25/ContactsApp/README.md

 npm run
 ```

-To add users and contacts add them to json file.
+To add users and contacts add them to db.json file.